rogerbinns/apsw/doc/install.rst

 * Use the source file from `github releases
   <https://github.com/rogerbinns/apsw/releases>`__.
 Note you should
-  use the zip file including the version number, not the github repository copy at the end.
+  use the zip or tar.gz file including the version number, not the github repository copy at the end.
 The file is signed and :ref:`can be verified <verifydownload>`.